 Does insurance pay for vasectomy reversal?
 If not, what can I expect to pay?

 The cost of the surgery, as well as whether or not it is covered by insurance depends on your insurance provider.
 The majority of private insurance carriers do not cover this procedure.
-Urology Associates is in partnership with Columbia Surgical Associates (outpatient facility) and offers a comprehensive pricing plan at $5,000 and includes initial consult, Dr. Mechlin’s fee, general anesthesia, and the facility fee.
+Urology Associates is in partnership with Surgery Center of Columbia (outpatient facility) and offers a comprehensive pricing plan at $5,000 and Dr. Mechlin’s surgery fee, general anesthesia, and the facility fee.

 What does the comprehensive plan cover?

 A vasectomy reversal consultation appointment is required prior to scheduling the procedure.
-The 1-hour meeting is complimentary and is collected on the day of the appointment.
-The comprehensive plan includes the initial consultation visit, Dr. Mechlin’s fee for performing the procedure, anesthesia, and the surgery center’s facility fee.
+The comprehensive plan includes the Dr. Mechlin’s surgery fee for performing the procedure, anesthesia, and the surgery center’s facility fee.
 The total cost of the Comprehensive Plan is $5000 and is due upon scheduling.

 What is the success rate of reversal?